 - Uncovers data breaches and investigates how they happened.

-- Write reports that discuss the current state of the network, details all events, and delivers them to the relevant individuals in the organization.
+- Write reports on the current state of the network, detail all events, and deliver to the relevant individuals.

 - Keep up-to-date on the latest security trends for the IT industry.